MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 Microsoft provides patches and new images for image nodes weekly.
 An updated node image contains up-to-date OS security patches, kernel updates, Kubernetes security updates, updated versions of binaries like `kubelet`, and component version updates listed in the [release notes](https://github.com/Azure/AKS/releases).

 The weekly update process can be managed automatically (recommended) by leveraging [GitHub Actions](/azure/aks/node-upgrade-github-actions) or [AKS planned maintenance](/azure/aks/auto-upgrade-node-image).
-Timing for [AKS planned maintenance](/azure/aks/auto-upgrade-node-image) can be controlled by configurated a [maintenance window](/azure/aks/planned-maintenance) **(please note the maintenance window must be at least four hours long)**.
+Timing for [AKS planned maintenance](/azure/aks/auto-upgrade-node-image) can be controlled by configuring a [maintenance window](/azure/aks/planned-maintenance).
+For more information, see [Use Planned Maintenance to schedule and control upgrades for your Azure Kubernetes Service (AKS) cluster](/azure/aks/planned-maintenance?source=recommendations).

+> [!NOTE]
+> When using AKS planned maintenance for node OS auto-upgrade, use a maintenance window of four hours or more to ensure proper functionality,

-Alternatively the weekly process can be managed manually through the portal or command line.
+Alternatively, the weekly process can be managed manually via the Azure portal, via Azure CLI using [z aks maintenanceconfiguration](/azure/aks/maintenanceconfiguration?view=azure-cli-latest) commands, or via PowerShell using the [Get-AzAksMaintenanceConfiguration](/powershell/module/az.aks/get-azaksmaintenanceconfiguration) cmdlet.

 #### Manual Node Update Process